 The research areas of the Department comprise Bayesian and Monte Carlo Methods; Biostatistics and Ecology; Finance and Risk Analysis; Nonparametric Statistics; and Stochastic Analysis.
 Research undertaken by staff members has resulted in an extensive publication record.

 Seminars run by members of the Department and their visitors are held on a regular basis.
-A list of upcoming Statistics seminars is available.
+A list of upcoming seminars is available.

 Short courses designed for researchers who wish to expand their statistical skills are run in the School twice a year.